Nephrology Hospital in Bangalore

 At our centre, we have a number of facilities, including:

 - Kidney transplantation – For patients with end-stage kidney failure, kidney transplantation is the preferred option.
 We perform both live-related and cadaveric transplants, as well as multi-organ transplants (kidney- pancreas/kidney-liver).
 We also specialize in complex renal transplantation, such as sensitized recipients and across blood groups.
-Our hospital is the preferred choice for patients opting for kidney transplantation.
+Our Nephrology hospital in Bangalore is the preferred choice for patients opting for kidney transplantation.
 We have an entire team of the best nephrologists in Bangalore, transplant surgeons, and transplant anesthetists, ensuring that the outcomes are on par with those of the best hospitals in the world.

 - Hemodiafiltration (HDF) – Hemodiafiltration (HDF) is the state-of-the-art treatment for patients with chronic kidney disease and is the preferred modality of treatment in advanced countries worldwide.
 Apollo Hospital, Bannerghatta Road, is one of the few centres in India that offers this treatment.
 The procedure requires the use of “ultrapure” water, which can only be generated by a high-quality reverse osmosis plant.
 Furthermore, stringent quality control measures are in place to ensure intensive checking of the water quality.
 To ensure that our patients have access to high-quality dialysis, the procedure is provided at a reasonable price.